Educational Conferences & Presentations

 Varying geriatric topics, often including important palliative care and case discussions.

-M and M Medicine Conference
+Morbidity and Mortality Medicine Conference

 A weekly, interactive, quality improvement conference that often covers important end of life topics, challenging decision making, and communication issues.
 Internal Medicine residents present, and Dartmouth Hitchcock Medical Center faculty discuss the issues that arise.